How To Use Locked Mode On Google Chromebook

 Today, we’re going to take a look at a simple feature that might come in handy in your classroom while students are taking quizzes and tests in Google Forms.
-Using a Google Chromebook.
-That has to be managed.
-And you have to be accepted to beta program.
-And then you have to turn it on.
+Using a Google Chromebook operating under the G Suite For Education program managed by your school or district, to use it you simply have to turn it on.

 What Is Chromebook Locked Mode?

 If you use Google Chromebooks in your classroom, there’s a feature that can help students stay focused–and will alert you if they don’t.
 It’s called ‘Locked Mode.’

 According to Google, Locked Mode is a feature for managed Google Chromebooks that “helps keep students focused while they take quizzes and tests.
 When students take a quiz in locked mode, they won’t be able to browse other websites or open any other apps.”

 Further, students won’t even be able to use other apps.
 Some extensions and keyboard shortcuts won’t be available in Locked Mode, either.
 In fact, if a student even tries to open another tab or exits the quiz, the teacher automatically receives an email.

 Locked Mode isn’t messing around.